DataDog/documentation/content/en/tracing/setup_overview/setup/php.md

 ### Obtaining a core dump

-Obtaining a core dump for php applications can be tricky, especially on PHP-FPM.
-Here are a few tips to help you obtain a core dump.
+Obtaining a core dump for PHP applications can be tricky, especially on PHP-FPM.
+Here are a few tips to help you obtain a core dump:

-First things first: did the php-fpm generate any core dump at all?
-The answer to that question is in the application error log.
+1. Determine whether the PHP-FPM generated a core dump by looking in the application error log:

-An occurrence of `(SIGSEGV)` signals that the core was not dumped.
-For example: `WARNING: [pool www] child <pid> exited on signal 11 (SIGSEGV) after <duration> seconds from start`.
+   - Search for `(SIGSEGV)` because a message like this indicates that the core was not dumped: `WARNING: [pool www] child <pid> exited on signal 11 (SIGSEGV) after <duration> seconds from start`.

-On the other hand, an occurence of `(SIGSEGV - core dumped)` means it has been dumped.
-For example: `WARNING: [pool www] child N exited on signal 11 (SIGSEGV - core dumped) after X.Y seconds from start`.
+   - Search for `(SIGSEGV - core dumped)` because a message like this means it has been dumped: `WARNING: [pool www] child N exited on signal 11 (SIGSEGV - core dumped) after X.Y seconds from start`.

-In order to know where the core dump is generated run `cat /proc/sys/kernel/core_pattern`.
+1. Locate the core dump by running `cat /proc/sys/kernel/core_pattern`.
 The default value is typically `core`, meaning that a file named `core` will be generated in the web root folder.

-Possible reasons causing a core dump not to be generated:
+If no core dump was generated, check the following configurations and change them as needed:

-1. if `/proc/sys/kernel/core_pattern` contains a path including nested directories, then the full directory path has to exist;
+1. If `/proc/sys/kernel/core_pattern` contains a path including nested directories, ensure the full directory path exists.
-1. if the user running the PHP-FPM pool workers is different from `root` (a common user name is `www-data`) then such user is required to have writing permissions to the core dumps directory;
+1. If the user running the PHP-FPM pool workers is something other than `root` (a common user name is `www-data`) give that user write permissions to the core dumps directory.
-1. the value of `/proc/sys/fs/suid_dumpable` cannot be `0`.
-That value has to be either `1` or `2` unless you run PHP-FPM workers pool as `root` - check your options with your system administrator;
+1. Ensure that the value of `/proc/sys/fs/suid_dumpable` is not `0`.
+Set it to `1` or `2` unless you run PHP-FPM workers pool as `root`.
+Check your options with your system administrator.
-1. you should have a proper `rlimit_core` in the pool configuration (for example `[www]`) section of your PHP-FPM server.
-You can even set it to unlimited: `rlimit_core = unlimited`;
+1. Ensure you have a suitable `rlimit_core` in the pool configuration (for example `[www]`) section of your PHP-FPM server.
+You can set it to unlimited: `rlimit_core = unlimited`
-1. you should have a proper `ulimit` set in your system.
-You can even set it to unlimited: `ulimit -c unlimited`;
+1. Ensure you have a suitable `ulimit` set in your system.
+You can set it to unlimited: `ulimit -c unlimited`
-1. if your application runs in a docker container, changes to `/proc/sys/*` have to be done to the host machine - contact your system administrator to know the options available to you.
-If you are able to, we suggest to try recreating the issue in your testing/staging environments.
+1. If your application runs in a Docker container, changes to `/proc/sys/*` have to be done to the host machine.
+Contact your system administrator to know the options available to you.
+If you are able to, try recreating the issue in your testing or staging environments.

 ## Further Reading